 Richard Jacobs is an Honorary Fellow in literature at the University of Brighton.
 He was a major influence on the development of the study of English Literature at Brighton.
-His influential work on pedagogy in literary studies includes critical editions, webpages and a guide to critical reading.
+His influential work on pedagogy in literary studies includes critical editions, articles and a guide to critical reading.

-Specific critical interests include Evelyn Waugh, Sherlock Holmes, narratology and the myth of the Fall..
+Specific critical interests include Evelyn Waugh, the novel 1810-1960, narratology and the myth of the Fall..

 Richard Jacobs graduated from the University of Oxford and was Head of English at a sixth-form College in Horsham before joining the University of Brighton.
-He is Principal Lecturer in Literature till October 2017 when he was made an Honorary Fellow in the School of Humanities at Falmer.
+He was Principal Lecturer in Literature till October 2017 when he was made an Honorary Fellow in the School of Humanities.

 Richard Jacobs' published work includes A Beginner’s Guide to Critical Reading: an Anthology of Literary Texts, London: Routledge, editions for Penguin Classics and book-chapters, alongside many articles on English literature and English in education, as well as reviews in several journals.
 His edited volume Teaching Narrative is due from Palgrave in 2018.

-Richard’s post-16 literature teaching pages on the influential ITE English website, written for PGCE secondary English course-leaders and their trainee-teachers, are cited and commended by the leading education adviser and ex-chief examiner Adrian Barlow as ‘particularly strong on contextual approaches, comparative study and critical reading’; he adds that they ‘should be much more widely known’ (World and Time, Cambridge University Press, 2009, p.291).
+Richard’s post-16 literature teaching pages on the influential ITE English website, written for PGCE secondary English course-leaders and their trainee-teachers and available until 2016, were cited and commended by the leading education adviser and ex-chief examiner Adrian Barlow as ‘particularly strong on contextual approaches, comparative study and critical reading’; he added that they ‘should be much more widely known’ (World and Time, Cambridge University Press, 2009, p.291).
 These web-pages are now in the form of two articles in the NATE journal Teaching English (2017-18).